alexylon/Sofos-2/README.md

 ## Model Providers

-This template ships with OpenAI `gpt-4` as the default.
+This app ships with OpenAI `GPT-4 Turbo` as the default model.
 However, thanks to the [Vercel AI SDK](https://sdk.vercel.ai/docs), you can switch LLM providers to [Anthropic](https://anthropic.com), [Hugging Face](https://huggingface.co), or using [LangChain](https://js.langchain.com) with just a few lines of code.

 ## Creating a KV Database Instance